 Accounting for changes in the fair value of a derivative instrument depends on the intended use and designation of the derivative instrument.
 The Company has an interest rate cap that is used to manage exposure to interest rate movements but does not meet the requirements to be designated as a hedging instrument.
 The change in fair value of the derivative instrument that is not designated as a hedge is recorded directly to earnings as interest expense on the accompanying consolidated statements of operations.
-During the three months ended March 31, 2024, the Company recorded an unrealized gain of \$55,000, which was included in interest expense on the accompanying consolidated statements of operations related to its interest rate cap.
+During the three and six months ended June 30, 2024, the Company recorded an unrealized loss of \$73,000 and \$18,000, respectively, which was included in interest expense on the accompanying consolidated statements of operations related to its interest rate cap.
+During the three and six months ended June 30, 2023, the Company recorded an unrealized gain of \$614,445 and \$275,112, respectively, which was included in interest expense on the accompanying consolidated statements of operations related to its interest rate caps.